steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

         result = True

-* Deleting a file is an atomic action.
+#### Atomicity

-* Deleting an empty directory is atomic.
+* Deleting a file MUST be an atomic action.

-* A recursive delete of a directory tree SHOULD be atomic. (or MUST?)
+* Deleting an empty directory MUST be an atomic action.

-* There's no consistent return code from an attempt to delete of the root directory
+* A recursive delete of a directory tree MUST be atomic.

 <!--  ============================================================= -->